Endowment and Memorial Gifts

 - Gifts can be used to establish a new general or restricted endowed fund.
 If restricted, the terms specifying how the income shall be used will be established by the donor.
 Minimum gift levels are required for naming rights.

 Established in 2015, the Board of Trustees established the Heuston Endowed Chair as a way to honor the profound legacy of Nancy and Dusty Heuston.
-Annual revenue from this restricted endowment fund provides partial salary for a faculty member.
+Income from the Heuston Endowed Chair provides partial salary for a faculty member.

-Established in 2014 through generous gifts from parents and students in the Class of 2015, annual revenue from this restricted endowment fund supports financial aid for an academically qualified student with demonstrated financial need.
+Established in 2015 through generous gifts from parents and students in the Class of 2015 this fund supports financial assistance for an academically qualified student with demonstrated financial need.

 Click here to give to the Heuston Endowed Chair and/or to the Class of 2015 Endowed Fund.

-To further support Waterford's financial assistance program, donors can support the following memorial awards now accepting additional gifts:
+To further support Waterford's financial assistance/scholarship program, donors can support the following memorial scholarship awards (not endowed) now accepting additional gifts:

 In memory of Hilary Zell Heuston, daughter of Nancy and Dustin Heuston.
-Hilary graduated from the Waterford School in 1987 and her memorial award is open for public donation.
+Hilary graduated from the Waterford School in 1987 and her memorial fund is open for public donation.

-Created by Mark Bromley in 1994, and now in memory of Linda Kitchen, a beloved faculty member, this award is open for public donation.
+Created by Mark Bromley in 1994, and now in memory of Linda Kitchen, a beloved faculty member, this fund is open for public donation.

-Click here to support Waterford's financial assistance program, including the Hilary Z. Heuston Memorial and/or the Linda Kitchen Memorial Awards.
+Click here to support Waterford's scholarship program, including the Hilary Z. Heuston Memorial Scholarship and/or the Linda Kitchen Memorial Scholarship.